krittaprot/Google-ADK-Finance-Agent/readme.md

 - "What are the key financial ratios I should look at when evaluating Nvidia's stock?"
 - "Analyze the impact of recent Fed interest rate changes on bank stocks"
 - "Compare the debt-to-equity ratios of major airlines: Delta, United, and Southwest"

+### 🌐 Web Search Prompts:
+- "What are the latest economic indicators for the US market?"
+- "Summarize recent news about inflation and its impact on the stock market."

 ### 🎯 Tips for Better Results:
 - **Be specific**: Instead of "How is Apple doing?", try "What was Apple's revenue growth in Q3 2024?"